Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Proposed Uniform Parameter Optimization (UPO) Strategy

 \subsection{Performance Analysis of the UPO}

 We compare our uniform parameter optimization (UPO) with the fixed parameter optimization (FPO) technique suggested by Lee \emph{et al}. \cite{fixed_parameter} for obtaining good parameters.
-We apply it to find the least path from the trellis of a $[6,3,3]$ code upon receiving the erroneous vector $r = 111011$.
-Further, we analyse the performance of the two strategies by tracing out the occurrence of the actual solution state which is $\ket{011011}$, out of $2000$ simulation shots for $10$ training simulations.
-We observe that in Fig. \ref{fig:upo vs fpo 1} at each simulation instance after training the PQC with the UPO method, the actual solution has strikingly high occurrences with approximately $1500$ occurrences out of $2000$ shots.
+We apply it to find the least path from the trellis of a $[6,3,3]$ code upon receiving the erroneous vector $y = 111011$.
+Further, we analyze the performance of the two strategies by tracing out the occurrence of the actual solution state which is $\ket{011011}$, out of $2000$ simulation shots for $10$ training simulations.
+We observe that in Fig. \ref{fig:upo vs fpo 1} at each simulation instance after training the PQC with the UPO method, the actual solution has strikingly high occurrences.
 This shows the effectiveness of the proposed strategy towards obtaining good parameters.
-Whereas the fixed parameter optimization is quite random in obtaining good parameters.
-We observe that there are instances where the fixed parameter optimization fails to obtain good parameters. $3^{rd}$, $5^{th}$, $6^{th}$ and $9^{th}$ instance of the training shown in Fig. \ref{fig:fpo_633_10} reflects the failures.
-Also, we note that our observation, as in Fig. \ref{fig:fpo_633_10_20} with sampling parameters from an increased sample space of $q = 20$ random initialization, does not give a better amplification of the solution state, than the uniform one.\\

-The cost function of Eq. \ref{eq:cost_func} is essentially the expectation value of the observable in Eq. \ref{eq:cost_hamiltonian}.
-The state in which we calculate the expectation value is the state prepared by the PQC.
-Thus the cost function which will be minimized is
+The fixed parameter optimization is quite random in obtaining a good set of optimized parameters.
+We observe that there are instances where the fixed parameter optimization fails to obtain good parameters.
+In Fig. \ref{fig:fpo_633_10}, $3^\mathrm{rd}$, $5^\mathrm{th}$, $6^\mathrm{th}$ and $9^\mathrm{th}$ instance of the training shows the typical failures.
+Also, in Fig. \ref{fig:fpo_633_10_20} we observe FPO for $q = 20$ random initialization.
+The amplification of the solution state is still incomparable with the UPO.
+We show further a success rate comparison of UPO and FPO in the Appendix \ref{ap:appendix4}.\\ The cost function of Eq. \ref{eq:cost_func} is essentially the expectation value of the observable in Eq. \ref{eq:cost_hamiltonian}.
+The state over which we calculate the expectation value is the state prepared by the PQC.
+Thus, the cost function to be minimized is